 Master baker Uri Scheft may be new to Manhattan, but his floury status in the bread world is already legendary.
 He has been running Tel Aviv’s Lehamim Bakery since 2001.

-Uri Scheft was recently lured to the United States by one of his leading fans, Gadi Peleg, owner of Breads Bakery.
+Uri Scheft partnered up with one of his leading fans, Gadi Peleg, to open Breads Bakery.
 In a short time, Scheft’s signature walnut breads, olive loaves, flaky cheese sticks, and chocolate rugelach have garnered him admirers throughout New York.

 Today, he blends his two backgrounds into all he bakes, from Scandinavian dark rye breads and marzipan in his almond croissants to Jewish staples like chocolate babka and challah.